 \section{Methods}

-In this section, we propose the conditional divergence scheme for cross-domain counting tasks.
-We first brief the preliminary knowledge of cross-domain counting tasks in \cref{sec:pre}.
-Then, we introduce the conditional divergence theorem in \cref{sec:theo}, which provides a theoretical foundation for our proposed method.
-The core of our method is the conditional alignment, which is introduced in \cref{sec:BiA}.
-We then propose the condition-consistent mechanism in \cref{sec:CM} to refine the pseudo-label maps and ensure that the conditional alignment remains consistent with the overall density estimation.
-Finally, we summarize the training process in \cref{appx:training_procedure}.
+In this section, we propose a conditional divergence scheme for cross-domain counting tasks.
+We first review the preliminary background of cross-domain counting in Section~\ref{sec:pre}.
+We then introduce the conditional divergence theorem in Section~\ref{sec:theo}, which provides a theoretical foundation for CFA.
+The DA and DG instantiations are introduced in Section~\ref{sec:BiA} and Section~\ref{sec:DG}, respectively.
+The general framework of CFA is illustrated in Figure~\ref{fig:frame}.